Best MusicButler alternatives for Spotify users

 It sends short email alerts when artists release something new, and that's basically the pitch.
 No mobile app, no discovery layer, no pseudo-social feed pretending to help.
 Just an email with the release name and a link to listen.

 The Spotify integration is better than you'd expect for something this minimal: you can connect Spotify and pull in artists from your playlists, likes, and follows.
-The free tier covers up to 20 artists, which is enough for a lot of people and nowhere near enough for actual diggers.
+The free tier covers up to 20 artists, which is fine for casual tracking and nowhere near enough if you're digging in earnest.

 It also has one obvious limitation: you can't choose release types yet.
 Albums, singles, and EPs all come through together.
 If you're trying to avoid getting pinged for every loose single, that's annoying fast.